 13 Tastes that Define the San Juans

-From oysters and clams to foraged botanicals, gin and cider, the San Juan Islands offer a unique taste experience
+From oysters and mussels to foraged botanicals, gin and cider, the San Juan Islands offer a unique taste experience

-Try wild-caught salmon with a fresh blackberry sauce, grass-fed lamb, or oysters on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
+Try grass-fed lamb or oysters-on-the-half-shell fresh from a pristine, cold bay, and handcrafted wine and beer, cider and gins with locally foraged botanicals.
 These are some of the unmistakable flavors that define island cuisine.